-An applicant shall submit materials and the Planning Commission shall attach conditions that will ensure that the special nature of the housing, and the groups to be served, are clearly defined and maintained in perpetuity.
-A project is required to meet the definition for this type of housing in Section 19.201.
+An applicant is required to submit materials and the Planning Commission shall attach conditions which will ensure that the special nature of the housing, and groups to be served, are clearly defined and maintained in perpetuity.
+Also a project is required to meet the definition for this type of housing defined in Section 19.201.